 Buildings and Facilities

-American University’s 89-acre campus consists of the main campus at 4400 Massachusetts Avenue, NW; the Tenley satellite campus at 4300 Nebraska Avenue, NW; and Washington College of Law at 4801 Massachusetts Avenue, NW.
-We have 51 buildings, including 10 residence halls (housing approximately 3,500 students), and 41 academic and administrative buildings.
-The campus also is home to the Cyrus and Myrtle Katzen Arts Center opened in fall 2005.
-AU has several administrative buildings located near the university: 4000 Brandywine Street, NW, home to the Washington Semester Program; 3201 New Mexico Avenue, NW; and 4200 Wisconsin Avenue, NW; 4545 42nd Street, NW; 4620 Wisconsin Avenue, NW; and 4401 Connecticut Avenue, NW, home to WAMU.
+American University's 90-acre campus consists of the main campus at 4400 Massachusetts Avenue, NW; the Tenley campus at 4300 Nebraska Avenue, NW; and Washington College of Law, currently at 4801 Massachusetts Avenue, NW.
+We have 51 buildings, including 10 residence halls (housing approximately 3,500 students, by design), and 41 academic and administrative buildings.
+The campus also is home to the Cyrus and Myrtle Katzen Arts Center.
+Additionally, AU has several administrative and commercial buildings located near the university: 4000 Brandywine Street, NW, home to the Washington Semester Program; 3201 New Mexico Avenue, NW; 4200 Wisconsin Avenue, NW; 4545 42nd Street, NW; 4620 Wisconsin Avenue, NW; and 4401 Connecticut Avenue, NW, home to WAMU.